Buying Power

 Examples

 So how is buying power actually applied?
-Stuart Deeks, the former franchisor who took Esquires Coffee around the world, explains: ‘Let’s say that in your sector the industry standard gross margin is 70 percent – that’s before all the fixed overheads such as wages, rent, rates and so on.
-As a franchisor, my job was to ensure that franchisees could achieve at least that margin (after franchise fees) and beat it where possible, while still getting all the other benefits the franchise offers – marketing, support, systems, training and so on.’
+Stuart Deeks, the former franchisor who took Esquires Coffee around the world, explains: “Let’s say that in your sector the industry standard gross margin is 70 percent – that’s before all the fixed overheads such as wages, rent, rates and so on.
+As a franchisor, my job was to ensure that franchisees could achieve at least that margin (after franchise fees) and beat it where possible, while still getting all the other benefits the franchise offers – marketing, support, systems, training and so on.”

-Matthew Everest of Pack & Send says that in their business, ‘Obviously we receive significant discounts on our freight rates otherwise we would be out of business pretty quickly.
+Matthew Everest, the former managing director of Pack & Send New Zealand, now travelling the world playing cricket, told Simon, “Pack & Send receive significant discounts on our freight rates otherwise we would have been out of business pretty quickly.
 But with regard to consumables and equipment, we ensure a certain standard, rather than just always buying the cheapest.
-Obviously volume helps with negotiations, but building good solid relationships with suppliers is also really important.’
+Obviously volume helps with negotiations, but building good solid relationships with suppliers is also really important.”

 More than just money

 Andy Lucas, co-director of The Coffee Club New Zealand, emphasises that buying power isn’t always just about money.
-‘As a percentage we would get a minimum 10-15 percent discount for franchisees on ingredients and equipment, and that would apply to things like insurances, banking, IT and other services, too.
+“As a percentage we would get a minimum 10-15 percent discount for franchisees on ingredients and equipment, and that would apply to things like insurances, banking, IT and other services, too.

-‘We also negotiate firmly on other parts of supply agreements which focus on support, training, equipment supply, event sponsorships and innovation – these are the areas which will also assist franchisees to grow their business and remain competitive in their market.
+“We also negotiate firmly on other parts of supply agreements which focus on support, training, equipment supply, event sponsorships and innovation – these are the areas which will also assist franchisees to grow their business and remain competitive in their market.

-‘For example, most of our national food suppliers have sales and training reps on the road who are dedicated to looking after our business, training staff in each store, assisting with product queries, etc. At a top level, suppliers also spend a lot of money on innovation sessions with us which is a great source of information when it comes to planning menus, looking at trends and so on.
+“For example, most of our national food suppliers have sales and training reps on the road who are dedicated to looking after our business, training staff in each store, assisting with product queries, etc. At a top level, suppliers also spend a lot of money on innovation sessions with us which is a great source of information when it comes to planning menus, looking at trends and so on.

-‘In addition, all our new menu projects/launches are paid in full by suppliers, including menu and menu board printing, point of sale printing, new glassware, crockery, etc. This is made possible through our key national suppliers.
+“In addition, all our new menu projects/launches are paid in full by suppliers, including menu and menu board printing, point of sale printing, new glassware, crockery, etc. This is made possible through our key national suppliers.

 Size matters